jo5hxxvii/Sales-Prediction-Using-ANN/README.md

 # Sales-Prediction-Using-ANN

 The two copies of the jupyter notebok files do basically the same thing save for one difference.
-The feature scalling for copy one is minmax scaler while the copy 2 uses a standard scaler.
+The feature scalling for copy one uses a minmax scaler while the copy 2 uses a standard scaler.

+The project uses a three layer neural network to predict the sales.

 The notebooks run on a tensorflow backend.